josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Once you are in the project, navigate to **Model Management** tab using the side bar
 * In **Model Management**, you will see information of the model that you just deployed
 * Navigate to **Model Evaluation** tab using the side bar
 * You can see the four metrics are being tracked.
-These are the the metrics we called `track_production_metrics` function with earlier in step 3
+These are the the metrics we called `track_production_metrics` function with earlier in step 2

 Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.**

 At anytime, you can click the (?) button located on the top right corner to go through a quick overview of the GUI.

-## Step 6 of 9: The big problem
+## The big problem

 By now, you are probably beginning to see that your model performance is suffering.
 You can tell by going to Model Evaluation tab, which monitors your model performance in production over time.

 **Now that your model performance is decaying, revenue is dropping.
 Do you know what is wrong?
 What do you do?
 Here are three options you normally have in real-life** (we do not recommend actually doing these, there's a better way which we will introduce in a moment)
 1. If you are a Data Science guru, you roll up your sleeves and head to the IDE and do some investigation on the dataset.
-You are welcome to write some python code to identify & resolve the problem, and re-deploy your new model following the instructions in step 4
+You are welcome to write some python code to identify & resolve the problem, and re-deploy your new model following the instructions in step 3
 2. If you are not technical, you can reach out to someone else to assist on the task.
 Is there a data scientist from your company that can spare the time from other initiatives to help you out?
 3. You can email the original model developer at a.lu@dessa.com.
 He will fix the issue for you.
 He’s quite busy on his new projects, but he will try his best to get back to you in a couple of weeks